fachat/csa_ultracpu/CPLD/README.md

 This mode is, however, not easily manageable by normal code in bank 0.
 In the $8xxx area the video and colour memory can be accessed.
 The first half accesses the character video memory, the second half is reserved for the colour memory.
-Now, 80x50 character require almost 4k of character video memory, more than twice then is available in the reserved space from $8000 to $8800.
+Now, 80x50 character require almost 4k of character video memory, almost twice as much as is available in the reserved space from $8000 to $8800.
 So, the screen can, in this mode, only be managed using long addresses into bank 8 (the video bank), or code running in the video bank.